bdqnghi/bi-tbcnn/tbcnn/README.md

 ```
 The above tree will be corresponding to a file in the raw training set.
 Execute this file [dataset_sample](https://github.com/bdqnghi/siamese-tbcnn/blob/master/tbcnn/scripts/test_pickle.py) for more details.

-Train the test the model
+Train and test the model
 ----------------

 Simply run this command to train the network, the data to train is in data/algorithm_trees.pkl, the pretrained_vectors is in data/pretrained_vectors: